Green Points: in order to limit the effects of global warming, the Group promotes the use of compensation measures for its greenhouse gas emissions

 Waste and pollution management

 Steel is the main scrap material in manufacturing processes carried out at the Group plants.
-During 2021, the Group has re-sold about 280,000 metric tons of metals (steel and, to a lesser extent, aluminium) destined for recycling.
+During 2022, the Group has re-sold about 270,000 metric tons of metals (steel and aluminium) destined for recycling with reputable third-party scrap merchants or steel producers.

 The Group produces only small quantities of hazardous waste, which is always disposed of through properly licensed entities, and as such the main focus in the plants is on non-hazardous waste management.
 Our facilities are required to put in place processes and procedures to increase the percentage of recycled waste and to replace materials which cannot be easily recycled with those that can.
 There are a wide range of waste management projects taking place in the individual facilities, and our central HSE department takes care to spread the best ideas across the Group, with a focus on the promotion of sustainable consumption.